JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Once you have [configured Gradle support](gradle_guide.md), you can automatically build and deploy your plugin to the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
+Once you have [configured Gradle support](gradle_guide.md), you can automatically build and deploy your plugin to the [JetBrains Marketplace](https://plugins.jetbrains.com).
 To automatically deploy a plugin, you need to have _already published the plugin to the plugin repository at least once._
 Please see the guide page for manually [publishing a plugin](publishing_plugin.md) for the first time and [Building Distribution](#building-distribution) on obtaining the initial plugin distribution artifact.